teja272004/AdobeHackathon/README.md

-# 🧠 PDF Heading Structure Extractor (Adobe Hackathon Submission - 1a)
+# PDF Heading Structure Extractor (Adobe India Hackathon - 1a)

 This Python tool extracts the title and section-wise headings (H1, H2, H3...) from a PDF file by analyzing text characteristics like font size, word count, and punctuation.
 It outputs the structured outline in JSON format.